JasonSwingen/js-outdoors/_posts/2018-02-02-how-to-catch-trout-and-salmon-on-the-north-shore-of-lake-superior.markdown

 ## Where to Fish

-If you can get down to the shore and it is public water, throw a line in!
-There are opportunities to fish all the way from the Canal Park lighthouse all the way up the shore into Canada.
-Some of the best areas to fish are in close proximity to river mouths.
-Many fishermen prefer to fish at the French river, but there can be equal or better fishing at many other areas up and down the shore.
-Especially with the recent closing of the French River Hatchery.
+If you can make it down to a public section of shoreline, throw a line in!
+There are opportunities to fish all the way from Canal Park all the way up the shore into Canada.
+Some of the best areas to fish are near river mouths and from break walls.
+Just make sure you get to the lake early in the day or stay late.
+Most of the action happens with during dawn and dusk.

 ## When to Go
 <a href="http://www.wunderground.com/weatherstation/WXDailyHistory.asp?ID=KMNDULUT74"><img class="image-right" src="http://banners.wunderground.com/cgi-bin/banner/ban/wxBanner?bannertype=pws250&weatherstationcount=KMNDULUT74" width="250" height="150" border="0" alt="Weather Underground PWS KMNDULUT74" /></a>

-The summer is the only season that you won't be able to find fish with regularity.
-The lake can change conditions quickly.
-Going from crystal clear to muddy, dead calm to crushing waves.
-Keep an eye on the wind speed and direction.
-If the wind has been blowing hard the waves can make it difficult to drift a bobber or bottom rig.
-Dead calm can make for unnatural presentations and in the winter months a lack of wind can cause the shore to freeze over making fishing from shore a frustrating task.
+Keep an eye on the weather, the big lake can go from crystal clear and dead calm to muddy and crashing waves within a few hours.
+If the wind has blown hard the waves can make it difficult to drift a bobber or bottom rig.
+Dead calm days can make for unnatural presentations when bobber fishing.
+In the dead of winter, a lack of wind can cause the shore to freeze over making fishing from shore a frustrating task.

-If you have good enough cold weather gear and can keep the ice off your guides long enough to make long casts then you can get into fish without getting into the crowds.

 ### Fall